Knowledge Base

 In the short term, yes.
 Since SIPs are market-linked, your portfolio value can fluctuate.
 However, the probability of negative returns decreases sharply the longer you stay invested.
 Historical data suggests that for periods longer than 7-10 years, the risk of loss in a diversified index fund is historically near zero.

-Most mutual fund houses worldwide allow SIPs starting from as low as $5 to $10 per month.
+Most mutual fund houses in India allow SIPs starting from as low as ₹500 per month.
 The key to wealth is not the size of the initial investment, but the consistency and duration of the compounding process.

 Focus on three key factors: (1) Asset Allocation - Choose based on your risk tolerance; (2) Performance Consistency - Look at 5-10 year track records, not just last year; (3) Cost - Prefer Low Expense Ratio funds (Direct Index Funds) to maximize your returns.